lux-hux/3Y-Announcements/README.md

 ### Problem

 The information found in ASX announcements, such as the 'Appendix 3Y', are not made readily available to investors in a database.
-Instead, information on each director's transaction is a .pdf with difficult to extract fields, each stored separately behind a website link, and among a sea of irrelevant announcements.
+Instead, information on directors' transactions are hidden among many other announcements, in a .pdf format with difficult to extract fields, and each stored at a seperate website link.

 ### Solution